codee-com/open-catalog/Checks/PWD009/README.md

 Specifying an invalid scope for a variable may introduce race conditions and produce incorrect results.
-For instance, when a variable must be shared among threads but it is privatized instead.
+For instance, when a variable must be shared among threads, but it is privatized instead.

 ### Code example